tos-network/emo/docs/experimental-features.md

 The `Experimental.ShardingEnabled` config field is no longer used, please remove it from your configs.

-kubo now automatically shards when directory block is bigger than 256KB, ensuring every block is small enough to be exchanged with other peers
+emo now automatically shards when directory block is bigger than 256KB, ensuring every block is small enough to be exchanged with other peers

 ## IPNS pubsub